- Name: The Modern World

 Explores the intellectual, literary and political history of Europe from the Renaissance to the present.

-- Display a mastery of factual and conceptual knowledge of the major cultural periods of the European world from the Renaissance to the contemporary world.
+- Exhibit factual knowledge of the major cultural periods of the European world from the Renaissance to the cotemporary world (GE 1).

-- Examine cultural change through a study of primary sources reflecting the literary, political and intellectual achievements of European society.
+- Examine cultural change through a study of primary sources reflecting the literary, political and intellectual achievements of European society (GE 4).